|Instead of buying canned coconut milk, make your own. It’s fast and easy, plus you know exactly what’s in it.|

 |Notes||Depending on what you’re using the coconut milk for, there’s a third option.
 For creamy desserts and sauces, of course, you just want the liquid itself.
 But when I make things like coconut rice, I blend but don’t strain – I just pour the whole mixture straight into my recipe.

-*As you can see, I use thin, dried slices of coconut, but grated coconut works just as well.
+* I use thin, dried slices of coconut, but grated coconut works just as well.